Dan Harmon discusses Harmontown | Interview

 Everything in Harmontown has a very organic approach to it.
 If someone wants to come up onstage, they can come up onstage.
 If people know that they have a right to speak when they need to, they still exercise their right to sit in the audience and be a voyeur.
 They don't just scramble like animals for the spotlight and ruin everything.
 They like the access.
 They value it.
 Along the way, you learn their names and they become characters.

-Adam Goldberg is one of the most fascinating ones because he comes the close to violating that concept.
+Adam Goldberg is one of the most fascinating ones because he comes the closest to violating that concept.
 In a very delightful way people love and hate him at the same time.
 So many people in that audience think to themselves, “Well, there's a big plate of cookies in front of us called ‘Stage Time’ and he's taking too many.
 Right?”
 And there's that question mark after that.
 One really interesting thing about him is that the people who listen on the podcast, seem to across-the-board kind of love him.
 The people that come to the live shows almost across-the-board don't.
 It might be the fact that the people listening to the podcast are never going to even get to be on that stage, so they are Adam Goldberg.
 He's a vehicle for them to be up there.

 What's it like to have gone from working behind the scenes as a writer to being onstage as the star of Harmontown?